Fedora31/nhcustom2/README.md

 The `output` directory is deleted each time the program is run.
 Backup any mod previously generated if you want to keep them.

-Add the parameters you want in the configuration file, then execute the script.
+Add the parameters you want in the configuration file, then execute the program.
-The script **MUST** be executed while being in the same directory.
+The program **MUST** be executed while being in the same directory.

 ## the database